1970s: United States

 Variety shows, a staple of TV programming since the beginning, were also re-engineered to appeal to young viewers.
 Old standbys such as The Ed Sullivan Show and The Red Skelton Show were canceled and replaced by hipper programming like Sonny and Cher Comedy Hour and Donny & Marie.
 The Carol Burnett Show also ended its historic 11-year run in 1978.
 In the end, rising production costs largely did in variety shows.
 The exception was Saturday Night Live (then known as NBC's Saturday Night), which was created by Lorne Michaels and premiered in 1975, with an original cast of Laraine Newman, John Belushi, Jane Curtin, Gilda Radner, Dan Aykroyd, Garrett Morris, and Chevy Chase.
 The country music variety show Hee Haw, which premiered in 1969, was the only series to survive the "rural purge" and continued throughout the 70s, 80s, and into the 1990s before ending its run, although the series went into syndication after its first three seasons.

+Sesame Street, which debuted in 1969, would continue to run for the entire decade.
+Puppeteer Jim Henson who worked on that show would also be behind The Muppet Show.
+Henson produced two pilot episodes for ABC in 1974 and 1975, but neither went forward as a series.
+While other networks in the United States rejected Henson's proposals, British producer Lew Grade expressed enthusiasm for the project and agreed to co-produce The Muppet Show for ATV, part of the UK ITV network.
+The series premiered in the UK on 5 September 1976 and ended on 23 May 1981.
+Five seasons, totalling 120 episodes, were broadcast on ATV and other ITV franchises in the UK and in first-run syndication in the United States from 1976 to 1981.

 The Dukes of Hazzard began its six-year run in 1979.
 The series was inspired by the car-chase film genre, particularly the 1975 film Moonrunners, on which the series was based, with similar characters and scenes; and both were directed by Gy Waldron and voice-over narrated by country music artist Waylon Jennings.